-In both tests a subjective feeling of apprehension, instability or frank dislocation is considered positive for posterolateral rotatory instability.
+In both tests, a subjective feeling of apprehension, instability or frank dislocation is considered positive for posterolateral rotatory instability.

 It is also known as posterolateral rotatory instability test.

 From the extended and supinated position, the examiner brings the arm from extension to flexion, a valgus stress is placed on the elbow and the forearm is allowed to be less supinated.
-This allows the forearm to pivot around the anterior bundle of the medial ulnar collateral ligament, and results in reduction of the elbow joint as the triceps becomes taught at around 40° of elbow flexion, often causing an audible or palpable clunk.
+This allows the forearm to pivot around the anterior bundle of the medial ulnar collateral ligament and results in a reduction of the elbow joint as the triceps becomes taught at around 40° of elbow flexion, often causing an audible or palpable clunk.

 Apprehension during the lateral pivot shift maneuver is often considered to be a positive test even without frank instability